dougeby/IntuneDocs/intune/store-apps-windows-phone-8-1.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

+Before you assign an app to a device or a group of users, you must first add the app to Microsoft Intune.
+The following steps allow you to add an Windows Phone 8.1 store app to Intune from the Azure portal.

 1. Sign into the [Azure portal](https://portal.azure.com).
 2. Choose **All services** > **Intune**.
 Intune is located in the **Monitoring + Management** section.